kdungs/run235/README.md

 # run235
-Experimenting with .FIT files and visualization based on files from a Garmin Forerunner 235
+Experimenting with visualizations for .FIT files from a Garmin Forerunner 235.

 ## Setup